-Modality: Johnson University offers the A.S. in Psychology at its Tennessee and Florida campuses utilizing a mix of face to face, online, and hybrid courses.
+Modality: Johnson University offers the A.S. in Psychology at its Tennessee and Florida campuses utilizing a mix of face to face, online, and hybrid courses, in addition to a fully online program.

 Purpose.
 The A.S. in Psychology provides foundational knowledge, skills, and competencies relevant to fulfilling entry-level employment in social services or pursuit of a bachelor's degree in psychology and other social service fields.